Ipgnosis/tic_tac_toe/README.md

 ## Transposition:

 In order to minimize the game history search space, an algorithm ensures that any game stored is unique.
-Note that the following games are not unique:
+Note that the following games are transpositionally identical:

 <table>
 <tr>